nlesc-nano/CAT/docs/4_optional.rst

         :Parameter:     * **Type** - :class:`float`

-        The fraction of core dummy atoms that will actually be exchanged for ligands.
+        The fraction of core anchor atoms that will actually be exchanged for ligands.

         The provided value should satisfy the following condition: :math:`0 < f \le 1`.